-My grandfather was finishing up watching a television show on a late humid-soaked Sunday night, July 12, 1981.
+My grandfather was watching a television show on a late humid-soaked Sunday night, July 12, 1981.
 My grandparents lived in a well-kept home where my mother and her siblings grew up in on the east side of Waterloo, Iowa, near downtown.
 As he was getting ready to go to bed, Grandma and him heard several loud “bangs”, to which they thought a car had blown out its tires.

 Little did they know, the epicenter of the biggest story in Waterloo history would be in their neighborhood.

 The events that took place two blocks from their house began “the longest week” I will always remember.

 Thirty years ago today, in the late evening of Sunday, July 12, 1981, Waterloo police officers Wayne Rice and Michael Hoing were gunned down by James Michael “T-Bone” Taylor.
 It is an unpleasant anniversary, but an important one in the eastern Iowa industrial city I called home for the first 22 years of my life.

 This is an anniversary that will continue to reopen raw emotions and reactions for the families, the citizens, and everyone who was affected and lived through this period.
 I am writing this based on the solely on the facts and my personal recollections of what that tumultuous week was like in the eyes of a 5-year old.

 To explain what took place, this is an excerpt from State (of Iowa) v.
 Phams, courtesy of FindACase, with some edits by me.